-IBM Z® Open EditorIBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and JCL languages.
+IBM Z® Open EditorIBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and (all new!)
+JCL languages.

-Note, Z Open Editor version 3 has some breaking changes that require manual migration steps.
-See this dedicated user documentation page for details.
 This extension provides language support for the IBM Enterprise programming languages for z/OS®.
-It supports COBOL v6.4, PL/I v6.1, and High Level Assembler for z/OS 2.5 and TSO/E REXX.
-This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.1, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
+It supports COBOL v6.4, PL/I v6.1, High Level Assembler for z/OS 3.1, TSO/E REXX, and z/OS MVS Job Control Language (JCL).
+This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.2, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.
-IBM Z Open Editor realizes its language support by implementing fully functional language servers together with additional editor enhancements that enable IBM Z developers to utilize features such as:
+IBM Z Open Editor realizes its language support by implementing fully functional language servers together with additional editor enhancements that enable IBM Z developers to utilize features such as

-Note, that the current early releases for HLASM and REXX only support a subset of the capabilities available for COBOL and PL/I. For the Job Control Language (JCL), the extension only provides syntax highlighting.
 To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our documentation and try it with the example repository provided on GitHub.
 To interact with z/OS, this extension also automatically co-installs the Zowe Explorer VS Code Extension.
 This extension can be used to edit COBOL, PL/I, HLASM, REXX, and JCL files opened on z/OS MVS™ and USS using the Zowe extension's Data Sets and USS views.
 It can even run JCL jobs via right-click and let's you download and browse job spool files.
-Note, that since Z Open Editor version 2.0.2 version 2.0.0 or newer of Zowe Explorer is required.
+IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
+These are at the moment preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, a new DBB user build VS Code Problems view integration, HLASM custom macros support.
+All users get a 60-day evaluation trial for these advanced capabilities.
+After that, the advanced capabilities will require an IBM Developer for z/OS Enterprise Edition license.
+However, the language editing capabilities are still free and will be maintained and enhanced as always.
+See the IBM Documentation with details.
 Table of contents

 Privacy notice for feedbackThe IBM Z Open Editor is provided free of charge, but we ask you to provide us feedback via the various means available such as submitting an issue in our GitHub repository, providing review in the VS Code Marketplace as well as keeping the built-in telemetry and crash reports enabled.
 This editor uses Microsoft VS Code's Telemetry solution that collects telemetry data, which is used to help understand how to improve the product.
 While we appreciate the insights this data provides, we also know that not everyone wants to send usage data and you can disable telemetry as described in Disable Telemetry Reporting.
 You can also read IBM's General Privacy Statement to learn more about our policies.
 This current release of IBM Z Open Editor will collect anonymous data for the following events: